Anglesey has become one of the go-to destination for thousands of visitors, tourists, and holiday home owners in North Wales.

-It is easily reached from the North-West and is well-known for its stunning 125 mile long coastline.
-Along it you will find a number of fantastic beaches, coves, towns, and activities.
+It is easily reached from the North-West and is famous for its stunning 125 mile long coastline.
+Along it, you will find a number of fantastic beaches, coves, towns, and activities.

 Explore Anglesey’s charming towns

 St. David’s Park is located on Anglesey, just 15 minutes from the mainland, but the island is also easily reached from our other parks too.
 Our favourite places to visit include the beautiful coastal town of Beaumaris with its brilliant high street, full of great independent shops, restaurants and cafes, and a fantastic seafront.
 Beaumaris is located just a few miles from St. David’s and 10 minutes from the A55.